It’s no secret that college is expensive. But how much does it actually cost?

 Going to a community college for your first two years can be a great way to cut down the cost of college.
 Some colleges (including UIUC) have programs that ensure admittance to their school after completing a certain number of courses at a community college.

-Some people might feel that they’re missing out on the college experience by not being on campus their freshman and sophomore years.
+Some people might feel that they’re missing out on the college experience by not being on campus their first two years.
 However, for others, starting at a community college can make attaining their bachelor’s degree a possibility.
 You’ll have to decide whether community college is a good financial and academic fit for you.

 If you still have questions related to how much college costs and how you can afford it, contact the financial aid offices of the schools you’re interested in.
 Ours is the Office of Student Financial Aid, and they’re here to help!